mghendi/mghendi/README.md

 - 💬 Ask me about Machine Learning and Microcontrollers.
-- 🔬 I'm also learning how to put down everything i've learnt and discovered so far into notes for nerds.😄
+- 🔬 On a quest to put down everything i've discovered so far into notes for nerds.
 - ⚡ Fun fact: The Mona Lisa has no eyebrows.

 <center>